GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-86/index.md

 </figure>

 Human interface devices, commonly referred to as HID, takes input from, or provides output to... humans.
-There’s a long tail of human interface devices that are too new, too old, or too uncommon to be accessible by the systems' device drivers.
+There's a long tail of human interface devices that are too new, too old, or too uncommon to be accessible by the systems' device drivers.